Excel Moving Averages (Table of Contents)

 Moving Averages in Excel

 Moving Average in Excel is used to find the average of rolling iteration data by using the AVERAGE function in multiple iterations.
-Moving average smooths the discrepancies in the data which may have multiple ups and downs.
-We can use an inbuilt application for Moving Average which can be accessed from the Data Analysis option under the Data menu ribbon.
-For this, select the input range and the output cell, this will automatically return the smoothened moving average data.
+Moving average smooths the discrepancies in the data, which may have multiple ups and downs.
+We can use an inbuilt application for Moving Average, which can be accessed from the Data Analysis option under the Data menu ribbon.
+For this, select the input range and the output cell; this will automatically return the smoothened moving average data.
 If we want to use the AVERAGE function then, choose at least the last 3 iteration data.
-Moving Average method is widely used in Demand Forecasting, Prediction of the next value in many fields.
+The moving Average method is widely used in Demand Forecasting, Prediction of the next value in many fields.

 The overall average of the 12 months sale is 184.